toruseo/UXsim/README.en.md

 # UXsim: An open source macroscopic and mesoscopic traffic simulator in Python

 This repository introduces UXsim, a free, open-source macroscopic and mesoscopic network traffic flow simulator developed in Python.
+It is suitable for simulating large-scale (e.g., city-scale) vehicular transportation.
-UXsim calculates dynamic traffic flow in a network by integrating the following models:
+It computes dynamic traffic flow in a network by using traffic flow models commonly utilized by transportation research.

+Simple example is summarized in [Jupyter Notebook Demo](https://github.com/toruseo/UXsim/blob/main/demos_and_examples/demo_notebook_01en.ipynb).

+Note that UXsim is a significant expansion of the traffic flow simulator UroborosX, which is included in the book "[Macroscopic Traffic Simulation: Fundamental Mathematical Theory and Python Implementation](https://www.coronasha.co.jp/np/isbn/9784339052794/)" (Author: [Toru Seo](https://toruseo.jp/), Publisher: [Corona Publishing Co., Ltd.](https://www.coronasha.co.jp/)).
+The basic operating principles remain the same; for details, please refer to the book.

+## Main Features

+- Dynamic network traffic simulation with a given network and time-dependent OD demand (i.e., dynamic traffic assignment).
+Specifically, the following models are used jointly:
 	- Newell's simplified car-following model (X-Model)
 	- Lagrangian Incremental Node Model
 	- Dynamic User Optimum-type Route Choice Model (with inertia)

-Note that UXsim is a significant expansion of the traffic flow simulator UroborosX, which is included in the book "[Macroscopic Traffic Simulation: Fundamental Mathematical Theory and Python Implementation](https://www.coronasha.co.jp/np/isbn/9784339052794/)" (Author: [Toru Seo](https://toruseo.jp/), Publisher: [Corona Publishing Co., Ltd.](https://www.coronasha.co.jp/)).
-The basic operating principles remain the same; for details, please refer to the book.

-Documentation will be added in the future.

-## Main Features

-- Dynamic network traffic simulation with a given network and time-dependent OD demand.
 - Implementation of traffic management schemes (e.g., traffic signals, inflow control, route guidance, congestion pricing).
 - Basic analysis of simulation results (e.g., trip completion rate, total travel time, delay), and their export to pandas.DataFrame and CSV files.
 - Visualization of simulation results (e.g., time-space diagram, MFD, network traffic animation).

+## Contents

+- `uxsim.py`: UXsim main code
+- directory `utils`: Necessary files and modules for UXsim
+- directory `dat`: Scenario files
+- directory `demos_and_examples`: Tutorials and examples of UXsim
+- `README.md` and others: Files for explanations etc. Not necessary for simulation

 ## Usage